Search

 Government spending allocated to infrastructure in 2021.

-Guatemala’s geographic position is strategic.
+Guatemala's geographic position is strategic.
 Located in the centre of the American continent, it borders the largest market in the world, the Canada-United States-Mexico Agreement (CUSMA).
-It also has coasts on both the Pacific Ocean and the Caribbean Sea.
+Additionally, the country boasts coastlines along both the Pacific Ocean and the Caribbean Sea, spanning 250 miles from coast to coast.
+Guatemala is also the leader in maritime cargo operations, accounting for 38% of the total throughput.

 With 17.6 million people, Guatemala has the largest population in Central America.
-It also has the largest economy in the region, with an estimated gross domestic product (GDP) of $101.8 billion and a strong GDP growth rate of 8% in 2021 (EIU, May 2022).
+It counts 11.7 million people within the working-age bracket, and with 7.4 million individuals engaged in economic activities (INE).
+It also has the largest economy in the region, with an estimated gross domestic product (GDP) of $95 billion and a strong GDP growth rate of 4.1% in 2022 (EIU, May 2022).

-3. stimulating domestic, regional and international demand for Guatemalan products
+• stimulating domestic, regional, and international demand for Guatemalan products

 Key opportunities for Canadian infrastructure companies in Guatemala